raminrasoulinezhad/DeepBenchVerilog/README.md

 # Please cite our work at ***ISFPGA 2021***:

+Note: Although these Verilog models are not used in this paper, this repository is part of the development process of this work.

     @inproceedings{10.1145/3431920.3439479,
         author = {Rasoulinezhad, Seyedramin and Boland, David and Leong, Philip H.W.}, title = {MLBlocks: FPGA Blocks for Machine Learning Applications},